MUCH COLDER, WET... AND TURNING WINDY!

 Your First Alert Weather Forecast:

 The party is over with our warm spell of weather...
-Temperatures are now tumbling behind a cold front that came through the area during the predawn hours.
-We’ll fall back into the 40s by this afternoon with a breezy north-northeast wind.
-Afternoon temperatures will be almost 30 degrees colder compared to yesterday, so make sure you’re prepared for the big change!
+Temperatures have tumbled behind a cold front that came through the area during the predawn hours.
+We’ll hover in the upper 40s to near 50 degrees this afternoon with a breezy north-northeast wind.
+These temperatures will be about 25 degrees colder compared to yesterday!

 We’ll have periods of soaking rain through this evening.
-At times, the rain could be heavy, especially this afternoon.
-That’s when some thunderstorms will be possible, perhaps with some small hail.
-Through tonight, many areas will see 1-3″ of rain, which may cause some standing water in low-lying spots, or in areas of poor drainage.
+At times, the rain could be heavy with a few thunderstorms.
+Some storms may have small hail.
+Through tonight, many areas will see 1-2″ of rain, which may cause some standing water in low-lying spots, or in areas of poor drainage.

 As the rain comes to an end overnight, the wind will get even stronger.
 Overnight west winds may gust as high as 50 mph!
 A WIND ADVISORY has been posted late this evening through daybreak Wednesday.
 Along with the wind, drivers should watch for icy spots towards daybreak tomorrow, as cold air freezes any moisture on the roads.